Steps Once Admitted

 When you activate your NetID, a Microsoft Office 365 account will automatically be created for you.

-Your Office 365 email account is utilized by the Graduate School as the official means of communicating important information such as academic deadlines, account holds, professional development events, updates, and important campus news.
+Your Office 365 email account is utilized by the Graduate School and many other offices across campus as the official means of communicating important information such as academic deadlines, account holds, professional development events, updates, and important campus news.
 You are responsible for accessing your account and checking your email regularly.

 Prior students who have an @rams email account have the option to continue using their @rams account, or they can choose to opt into an Office 365 account.